 The computer is an enigma.
 Not in its making or its usage, but because man appears incapable of foreseeing anything about the computer’s influence on society and humanity.
 We have most likely never dealt with such an ambiguous apparatus, an instrument that seems to contain the best and the worst, and, above all, a device whose true potentials we are unable to scrutinize.

 Economic life, not in its content but in its direction, will henceforth entirely elude popular control.
-No democracy is possible in the face of a perfected economic technique. the decisions of the voters, and even of the elected, are oversimplified, incoherent, and technically inadmissible.
+No democracy is possible in the face of a perfected economic technique.
+The decisions of the voters, and even of the elected, are oversimplified, incoherent, and technically inadmissible.
 It is a grave illusion to believe that democratic control or decision-making can be reconciled with economic technique.